Lalit-Salpekar/JavaBrains/README.md

 # JavaBrains
-Java Brain is a spring project of lalit salpekar.
+Java Brain is a spring mvc project of lalit salpekar.